Aiman-Ra/Setting-Up-SOAR-SIEM/README.md

 ### Configuring ElasticSearch:

 First, in the "elasticsearch.yml" file change the cluster name to whatever you like.
-Then add your TheHive IP address in "network.host".
-Finally, uncomment the "http.port", "cluster.initial_master_nodes" and remove node-2.
+Then add your TheHive IP address to "network.host".
+Finally, uncomment "http.port", "cluster.initial_master_nodes" and remove node-2.
 ```
 nano /etc/elasticsearch/elasticsearch.yml
 ```